A topic from the subject of Physical Chemistry in Chemistry.

 Procedure:

-1. Prepare the sample: Place a small amount of the solid sample in a clean test tube.
+1. Prepare the sample: Place a small amount (approximately 2-3 grams) of the solid sample in a clean, dry test tube.

-2. Set up the apparatus: Insert the thermometer into the test tube, ensuring the tip is immersed in the sample.
+2. Set up the apparatus: Carefully insert the thermometer into the test tube, ensuring the bulb is immersed in the sample but not touching the bottom or sides.
+Secure the test tube using a test tube holder or tongs.

-5. Continue heating: Once the sample is fully melted, continue heating until it reaches its boiling point.
+5. Continue heating: Once the sample is fully melted, continue heating gently and carefully.
+Observe the sample closely.

-6. Record the boiling point: Note the temperature at which the liquid begins to boil and form gaseous bubbles.
+6. Record the boiling point: Note the temperature at which the liquid begins to boil vigorously and form gaseous bubbles.
+This is the boiling point.
+Again, record the boiling range.

 Significance: